awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Replica.md

 ## Creating an Aurora read replica<a name="AuroraMySQL.Migrating.RDSMySQL.Replica.Create"></a>

-You can create an Aurora read replica for a MySQL DB instance by using the console or the AWS CLI\.
+You can create an Aurora read replica for a MySQL DB instance by using the console, the AWS CLI, or the RDS API\.

 ### Console<a name="AuroraMySQL.Migrating.RDSMySQL.Replica.Create.Console"></a>